AdobeDocs/workfront.en/help/quicksilver/workfront-library/administration-and-setup/metadata/format-your-csv-file-for-metadata-import.md

 To indicate that you want multiple tags selected from a metadata field, you must add the Pipe character to separate the tags.
 Adding a space to either side of the Pipe character results in spaces being added to the metadata, which could result in new tags being added to the metadata fields and assets.
 For example, typing "Fall 2018|Fall 2019" in a cell would select both locations in a multi-select field.

 If you enter multiple tags in a column that maps to a single-select field, only the first tag maps correctly to the asset.
-To learn what happens when you add multiple tags to a single-select field or a multi-select field that aren't currently included as selections, see [How information updates](#new).
+To learn what happens when you add multiple tags to a single-select field or a multi-select field that aren't currently included as selections, see [How information updates](#how-information-updates).

 >[!NOTE]
 >
 >If you were previously using commas to separate multiple tags within a field, you can use the SUBSTITUTE function to quickly replace all commas with the Pipe character.

-## Keyword hierarchy
+## Keyword hierarchy {#keyword-hierarchy}

 >[!NOTE]
 >